 Furthermore, we may be required to collect certain personal data by law.
-If you do not provide such data, we may not be able to provide the services, or we may have to cancel a product or service you have with us.
+If you do not provide such data, we may not be able to provide the services, or may have to cancel a product or service you have with us.

 - Directly: We obtain personally identifiable data directly from individuals in a variety of ways.
-This includes obtaining personal data from individuals who provide us with their contact information (e.g. business card, complete our online forms, subscribe to our website, register for workshops/training, attend meetings, calls or events we host.
-We may also obtain personal data directly when, for example, establishing a business relationship, performing professional services through a contract, or our hosted solutions, applications and guides or when receiving recruitment information (e.g. job application).
+This includes obtaining personal data from individuals who provide us with their contact information (e.g. business card, complete our online forms, subscribe to our website, register for workshops/trainings, attend meetings, calls or events we host.
+We may also directly obtain personal data when, for example, establishing a business relationship, performing professional services through a contract, or our hosted solutions, applications and guides or when receiving recruitment information (e.g. job application).

 - Public sources – Personal data may be obtained from public registers such as news articles, commercial registers and records, sanctions lists, and internet searches.